-When you visit us at All Kids Dental Pediatrics & Orthodontics, Dr. Johnson dentists will carefully examine your smile to determine what type of orthodontic treatment is right for you.
+When you visit us at All Kids Dental Pediatrics & Orthodontics, Dr. Casey Johnson will carefully examine your smile to determine what type of orthodontic treatment is right for you.
 Orthodontic problems can make it harder for you to keep your teeth clean and eat as normal, as well as making your smile less attractive.
 Dr. Johnson is pleased to provide high-quality orthodontics and improve the health, beauty, and function of your smile.
 You may need orthodontic treatment if your smile is affected by any of these orthodontic problems:

 Spaced teeth occur when the spaces and gaps between the teeth are too large.
 This can be caused by too much room in the jaw for your teeth.
 Large gaps between your teeth can be unaesthetic, and food can become stuck between the teeth.

 If there is not enough room in the jaw for all of the teeth, your teeth may become overcrowded.
 To make room for all of the teeth, some teeth will push either forward or back, which makes the teeth difficult to keep clean and may result in tooth decay.
 Overcrowding can also result in some teeth becoming more worn than others.

 An open bite occurs when the jaws and teeth do not meet together.
 An open bite can make chewing and eating difficult, as well as causing excessive force, wear, and even damage to the teeth that do meet.

 An overbite occurs when the upper jaw protrudes significantly over the lower jaw.
 Overbite may cause the lower teeth to strike the back of the upper teeth or the gums, which can cause damage to your teeth and gums.
 Overbite can also make chewing difficult.

 An underbite occurs when the lower jaw protrudes past the upper jaw.
 Underbite can cause several of the same problems as overbite, including difficulty chewing and damage to your teeth and gums.